How to change a motorcycle tire and so much more! | Motorcycle Tire Maintenance!

 - Check the wheel balance and mark the lighter side.

 - Add counterweights to the lighter side of the wheel.

 - Recheck the wheel balance after adding the counterweights.

 With that said – like all things, there is the basic how you do it, and then there is what is the “Best” way to do it.
 A detailed map of the process is available on Wiki How and we think it’s pretty great!

 Can you plug a motorcycle tire?

 The processes for tubed and non-tubed tires are different, but both tires can be made rideable again (at least enough to get you home).
-Patching a tubed tire requires you to remove the wheel, popping the bead (not easy!) and pulling out the tube to fix it.
+Patching a tubed tire requires you to remove the wheel, pop the bead (not easy!), and pull out the tube to fix it.

 Plugging a Non-Tube Tire

 Try to remove the object puncturing your tire the same way that it entered so that you do not make the puncture hole any larger or more jagged but do remove it.
 Once it’s removed, clean up the edges of the hole to create a good, tight seal for the plug.